 As much as we all try to never be without our reusable grocery bags, there are times where are caught unprepared at the grocery store.
 Many local big-box stores offer recycling of plastic bags (and not just their own), including Schnuck’s, Meijer, Walmart, and most recently, Target.
 Some of the local trash collectors may accept them as part of their recycling program; be sure to ask.

 Champaign-Urbana residents have 24/7 access to safely dispose of their unwanted or expired medications, including controlled substances, via the C-U Area Medicine Take-back Program (see complete article here).
 Residents can drop off their medications in the collection boxes in the lobbies at:

 Did you forget about the recent countywide electronics recycling event?
-(FYI: The next one is 8 a.m.-noon Oct.
-10 at Parkland College.)
+(FYI: Check here for the next scheduled events.)
 Didn’t want to wait in line?
 Well, we have good news for you.
-There are are several options:
+There are a few options:

 The Champaign County Reduce, Reuse, Recycle page lists options for electronics (along with numerous other types of materials).

 Mervis Recycling in Urbana (3008 N. Cunningham Ave.) accepts computers, servers and network devices, monitors, printers, VCRs, DVD players, stereos, copiers, and cell phones for recycling without charge.
 They will not accept televisions, speakers or microwave ovens.
 For more information about Mervis Industries’ Electronics Recycling Program, call 217‐344-7696.

 Did you digitize your old music and video collection?
 Do you have a lot of this stuff sitting around your house?
 You can recycle it all at Best Buy.
 They also take used gift cards, wires, cords, and more.